+For Example:

-For Example: A \$30M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI, is capped at \$10M in principal forgiveness and \$10M by the I-Bank at the AAA Market Rate.
-The remaining \$10M is eligible for funding by the I-Bank at AAA Market Rate as capacity allows.
+A \$30M project submitted by a privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI, is capped at \$15M (or 50% of total project costs) in principal forgiveness and \$15M from the I-Bank at the AAA Market Rate.

-A \$16M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI is eligible for \$8M (or 50% of total project costs) in principal forgiveness and \$8M from the I-Bank at AAA Market Rate.
+A \$16M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI that does not meet the affordability criteria is eligible for \$8M (or 50% of total project costs) in principal forgiveness and \$8M from the I-Bank at AAA Market Rate.

-A \$25M project submitted by a publicly owned system with >5,000 lead service lines that meets affordability criteria is capped at \$10M in principal forgiveness.
-This system would be eligible to receive \$10M financed at the affordability rate.
-The remaining \$5M in project costs would be eligible for funding by the I-Bank at the AAA Market Rate.
+A \$40M project submitted by a publicly owned system with >5,000 lead service lines that meets affordability criteria is capped at \$18M in principal forgiveness.
+The first \$36M in project costs would be eligible to receive \$18M in principal forgiveness and \$18M I-Bank's AAA Market Interest rate loan funding.
+This system would also be eligible to receive affordability rate funding (a blended rate of 25% of I-Bank's AAA Market Interest Rate) for the remaining \$4M in project costs.